IP294/SRM-is-projected-to-increase-land-carbon-storage-and-to-protect-the-Amazon-rainforest/README.md

   - pathlib V_1.0.1

 # Demo
+All scripts are expected to run within few minuetes or less on a normal desktop computor.

 ## Interpolation Scripts
 The following scripts are designed to interpolate single or multiple files of CMIP6 data onto a common world grid with 1 degree resolution, producing a single output file of interpolated data which may then be used for either further interpolation/concatenation or analysis.
   - World_interpolation_Geo.py - designed to run on G6sulfur datasets